 700,000 emission data records of real-driving conditions have been captured from remote sensing measurements in Spain, Sweden, Switzerland and United Kingdom.
 It is the largest database of remote sensing measurements in Europe and is helping the Scientific Community to understand the exhaust emissions problem in the continent.

-EU funded project that seeks to validate and demonstrate a continuous emissions monitoringprogram in Europe.
+EU-funded project that seeks to validate and demonstrate the feasibility of a continuous traffic emissions monitoring program in Europe, thanks to improved remote sensing devices.

-During this project, During this project, 3 RSDs will be continuously measuring traffic emissions in Madrid and Graz for two years.
+During this project, 3 RSDs will be continuously measuring traffic emissions in Madrid and Sofia for two years.

 In Sofia, Bulgaria, a "private model" is going to be done.
 1 RSD will be measuring in the entrance of a city bus station.
-The buses fleet will be continuously monitored, to find high emitters, repair buses that are emitting too many pollutants and continue to monitor them to check the effectiveness of repairs.
+The buses fleet will be continuously monitored, to find high-emitting buses, repair them and continue to monitor them afterwards to check the effectiveness of the repairs.

-This continuous monitoring project is going to be very important, as it will allow us to know the temporal evolution of real-driving emissions over a long period of time.
+This continuous monitoring project is going to be very important, as it will allow us to understand the temporal evolution of real-driving emissions over a long period of time.
 In addition, the huge amount of data to be collected will serve to analyse extensively all the parameters and characteristics associated with traffic emission levels.
+The whole program will also be the first step to set-up long-term remote sensing monitoring programs in Europe.

 The C-Roads Platform is a joint initiative of European Member States and road operators for testing and implementing C-ITS services in light of cross-border harmonisation and interoperability.